_._ _,-'""`-._

 profile="unconfined" name="crun" pid=NNNN comm="aa-rootns"

-What it is.
-A clean defeat of the apparmor_restrict_unprivileged_userns mitigation, as shipped by default, on the userland Ubuntu has actually been distributing for two years.
-Once aa-rootns drops you into the userns, every CVE writeup that ends with "but the unprivileged_userns profile blocks reach on Ubuntu" is effectively unblocked.
-That is the whole point of the post.
+what it is: a clean defeat of the apparmor_restrict_unprivileged_userns mitigation, as shipped by default, on the userland Ubuntu has actually been distributing for two years. once aa-rootns drops you into the userns, every CVE writeup that ends with "but the unprivileged_userns profile blocks reach on Ubuntu" is back in play. that's the whole point of the post.

-Concretely: classes of bugs that the hardening community has been writing off as not-Ubuntu-exploitable include
+the classes of bugs the hardening community has been writing off as not-Ubuntu-exploitable include:

-What it isn't.
-A kernel CVE. aa-rootns alone gives you "root" only inside a userns you own — not on the host.
-Capabilities checked against init_user_ns (loadable kernel modules, FS_USERNS_MOUNT-less filesystem mounts, raw IO, ptrace of host processes, init-owned DAC bits) still fail.
-The value here is that aa-rootns reopens the door to kernel bugs that need a namespace-scoped capability, after which a separate kernel exploit takes you to host-root.
-It's the bouncer pass, not the throne.
+what it isn't: a kernel CVE. aa-rootns on its own gives you "root" only inside a userns you own, not on the host. capabilities checked against init_user_ns (loadable kernel modules, FS_USERNS_MOUNT-less filesystem mounts, raw IO, ptrace of host processes, init-owned DAC bits) all still fail. what it buys you is that aa-rootns reopens the door to kernel bugs that need a namespace-scoped capability, and from there a separate kernel exploit takes you to host-root. it's the bouncer pass, not the throne.

-If your threat model is "no unprivileged user namespace creation, ever," set kernel.unprivileged_userns_clone=0that sysctl, the older one, actually does what people hoped apparmor_restrict_unprivileged_userns would do.
-The catch is that it breaks every container runtime, browser sandbox, and bubblewrap-using application.
-Which is exactly why distros stopped shipping it as 0 by default and built the AppArmor-based version.
-And which is exactly why the AppArmor-based version has the structural problem this post is about.
+if your threat model is "no unprivileged user namespace creation, ever," set kernel.unprivileged_userns_clone=0. that sysctl, the older one, actually does what people hoped apparmor_restrict_unprivileged_userns would do. the catch is it breaks every container runtime, browser sandbox, and bubblewrap-using application, which is why distros stopped shipping it as 0 by default and built the AppArmor-based version. and the AppArmor-based version is the one with the structural problem this post is about.

-Force unprivileged_userns profile to also attach when transitioning out of flags=(unconfined) parents Invasive AppArmor semantic change — "unconfined" stops meaning unconfined.
-Likely breaks any existing profile that was relying on transition rules through unconfined parents.
+Force unprivileged_userns profile to also attach when transitioning out of flags=(unconfined) parents invasive AppArmor semantic change. "unconfined" stops meaning unconfined, and it likely breaks any existing profile relying on transition rules through unconfined parents.

-Add a separate sysctl: forbid change_profile from unconfined to any flags=(unconfined) profile that grants userns Less invasive; new gate.
-Real fix candidate, but requires new kernel plumbing and per-profile review.
+Add a separate sysctl: forbid change_profile from unconfined to any flags=(unconfined) profile that grants userns less invasive, a new gate. the real fix candidate, but it needs new kernel plumbing and per-profile review.

-Audit every shipped profile to ensure none with userns, + flags=(unconfined) is reachable from unconfined One-shot fix today; recurrence vector for any future package that adds a similar profile.
+Audit every shipped profile to ensure none with userns, + flags=(unconfined) is reachable from unconfined fixes it today, but leaves a recurrence vector for any future package that adds a similar profile.

-The third option is what an actual fix probably looks like.
-The recurrence problem in the fourth row is the real story: AppArmor's profile composition model has no rule against this combination, and any third-party .deb can ship a new bypass profile without anyone noticing.
+the third option is what an actual fix probably looks like. the recurrence problem in the fourth row is the real story though, AppArmor's profile composition model has no rule against this combination, so any third-party .deb can ship a fresh bypass profile and nobody would notice.

-To enumerate bypass-eligible profiles on a given host:
+to enumerate the bypass-eligible profiles on a host:

 for f in /etc/apparmor.d/* /etc/apparmor.d/*.d/*; do